hibernator11/notebook-texts-metadata/README.md

 # notebook-marc-csv-example
 Example notebook to extract a dataset as a CSV file from a digital collection described using marc xml files

+# References
+The [GLAM Workbench](https://glam-workbench.github.io/) has been used as inspiratio to create this example.
+In particular, the notebook [Exploring metadata harvested from the Tribune negative collection in the State Library of NSW](https://nbviewer.jupyter.org/github/GLAM-Workbench/ozglam-data-records-of-resistance/blob/master/Exploring-Tribune-negatives-metadata.ipynb).